 Matching cards are more fun than I remembered, especially as – at the age of 31, when playing against a two-year-old and a five-year-old – I’m really good at it.
 Nash, on the other hand, is not that amazing (although, for a five-year-old he’s probably in the top 5% of his age group) and takes losing very badly.
 We were playing a particularly vigorous game one afternoon when, upon realising that I had six pairs to his four, he shouted, “OH, SHIIIIII-“, cutting off when he noticed mine and his mother’s horrified faces.
 Now, wherever could he have picked that up?
 It was only later, listening to gangsta rap coming through the house’s surround sound speakers, that we realised our folly.

 There’s nothing I like more in life than a good restaurant – delicious food, a starter and a dessert, drinks from glasses made of, well, glass and not a straw in sight.
 Once you decide to have children, those restaurants are out.
 Instead, you’re scouring the place for glasses (and, ideally, plates) made of melamine; colouring pencils; “fish tacos”, little fish-shaped cookies in a taco shell (props to Fort Wayne’s The Hoppy Gnome for that one)… Actually, all of the restaurants we went to were delicious with incredibly friendly (and patient) servers, but it just seems so exhausting, having to take those tiny, demanding humans into account every time you want anything.

 In short, parents – I salute you.
 You have your work cut out for you.
 But, before you start feeling too sorry for yourselves, remember: you made your bed.
 Right now, I’ll congratulate myself for remaining childless.
-When I’m in my 80s and have no one to look after me, while your children dote on you, we can re-evaluate.
-For now, I’m sticking to my guns.
+When I’m in my eighties and have no one to look after me, while your children dote on you, we can re-evaluate.